Reviews You Can Rely On

 As mentioned above, adding some new and innovative technologies has allowed Salomon to continue providing top-level support even while shaving weight.
 The ADV-C Chassis is the platform upon which this shoe is built, and it is evident from the first steps in this shoe that there is much more support and structure than found in your average hiking shoe.
 Stiffer than the majority of its competition, this is a shoe that will provide the right kind of support for trips where you might be carrying a heavier backpack.

-In addition to the stiffer shank, there is also a comfortable EnergyCell EVA foam midsole, providing additional support and foot comfort from the rigors of long days on the trail.
+In addition to the stiffer shank, there is also a quality EnergyCell EVA foam midsole, providing additional support and foot comfort from the rigors of long days on the trail.
 A new addition to this model is the Active Support side wings, which are panels of material that wrap securely around the foot when the lacing system is engaged, making the interface between the foot and the footwear much less perceptible.
+This addition is one of the notable upgrades to the X Ultra 4, as it makes the shoe much more stable in environments requiring a high degree of edge control, such as when leaping through off-trail boulder fields.

-One of the most supportive shoes in our review, we feel confident...
+The X Ultra 4 is one of the most supportive shoes in our review, we...

 The laces pull the Active Support wings in, aiding in compression...